the-ephus/p2p-port-forward/README.md

 ## Features

-- Automatically maps public VPN ports to your torrent client's listening port
+- Automatically maps rotating VPN P2P ports to your torrent client's listening port
 - Uses NAT-PMP (with `natpmpc`) to request forwarded ports from your VPN provider
-- Avoids unRAID flash drive writes by logging to RAM
 - Installs `libnatpmp` inside your container if missing
-- Built-in log rotation to limit RAM usage
 - Minimal configuration required

 ---